manuelinfosec/toot-db/README.md

 ## Performance

-Performance is not a primary goal of toyDB, but it has a bank simulation as a basic gauge of throughput and correctness.
+Performance is not a primary goal of tootDB, but it has a bank simulation as a basic gauge of throughput and correctness.
 This creates a set of customers and accounts, and spawns several concurrent workers that make random transfers between them, retrying serialization failures and verifying invariants: